rgoodie/soc_js_slideshow/README.md

 To Configure
 ============
-- Set options in `admin/soc/slider` to set where control placement and what is used as first, previous, next, and last text or images.
+- Set where control placement and what is used as first, previous, next, and last text or images.

 On Node
 =======